tombarron/manila-toolbox/README.md

 I'm starting to work on virtio-fs support for Manila remote mounts in Nova, so using a development environment that makes use of the virtio-fs and the emerging support for it in libvirt and qemu/kvm is helpful for developing familiarity and competence with the same technologies that we want to use from
 Nova itself.

+The guest VM is set up with a non-root user with the same UID/GID as the user on the host setting it up.
+This makes it straightforward to edit files on the host and execute them on the guest (or tweak them there) without running into permission issues.

+## VM Setup

+  * _setup_the_guest.sh_  uses libvirt client and other VM maanagement commands to fetch an ubuntu cloud image, resize it, edit its domain definition for the mounts mentioned above.
+The host machine is set up with /opt/stack and /opt/go and corresponding virtiofsd processes are set up to service these.

+  * _cleanup_the_guest.sh_ is the inverse of _setup_the_guest.sh_

+  * _get-ip.sh_ prints the IP at which you can ssh to the guest VM.